Are you looking for a great beach to take the family to this summer? Then, check out our list of the best beaches in Maryland.

 Deep creek lake is a popular vacation spot in Maryland.
 It offers about 3,900 acres of lake and about 65 miles of shoreline.
 It’s a perfect beach for every season as you can do a variety of sports here all year round.

 Families can enjoy rafting, fishing, canoeing, and more.

 There is also the Deep Creek Lake Discovery Center, where kids can explore the exhibits and learn about the wildlife in the area.
 The lake also has a nature center and playgrounds for kids to have fun.

-16. Hart-Miller Island State Park
+12. Hart-Miller Island State Park

 However, it’s worth it if you can make your way down there.
 The Island has about 8 miles of trails for walking or hiking, bike rentals, and camping sites.
 Kids can enjoy exploring the beach and bird watching as well.

-17. Cunningham Falls State Park
+13. Cunningham Falls State Park

 You can also take a more challenging route, the Cliff trail, which is very popular but contains a lot of uneven hills and rocky surfaces to walk on.
 For younger kids, be careful as the rocky surfaces are slippery when wet.

-18. Betterton Beach
+14. Betterton Beach